Rockland

 • Southend Grocery is a little farther south on Main St., at 67–maybe a 10-minute walk.
 They offer pizza and subs as well as lots of beer and wine, fresh produce, and a meat department.

-• Rock City Coffee has both a coffee roastery location (252 Main St.) and cafe (316 Main St.).
-We know how hard it can be to find coarse-ground coffee for your French press, and you won’t find any better than Rock City’s!
+• Rock City Coffee has a cafe at 316 Main St. We know how hard it can be to find coarse-ground coffee for your French press, and you won’t find any better than Rock City’s!

 Photo: Claws